How to Get Things Done

 best way to get something done.
 Check out the book of Nehemiah if

-you want to see how he helped Jerusalem finish long procrastinated project in record time.
+you want to see how he helped Jerusalem finish a long procrastinated project in record time.

 Sometimes the Lord invites us to do a difficult project.
 Looking at the